 Our physical therapists at Dublin Chiropractic & Physical Therapy will use spinal decompression therapy to treat rheumatoid arthritis by reducing pressure on the nerves that travel to and from the spine.
 This allows for less inflammation and pain, which results in an improvement of function and mobility.

 Our physical therapy & other services extend throughout Dun Laoghaire-Rathdown including Blackrock, Cherrywood, Stillorgan, Rathfarnham, Shankill, Cabinteely, Foxrock, Clonskeagh, and Killiney.

 Our office is located just outside of the center of Dun Laoghaire and is between Deansgrange and Monkstown.
 You can find our building entrance on Lower Mounttown Road, across from Woodland Park.
 We are a 30-second walk from Dublin Bus stop 2031 which is outside of Mccormick’s Pub.

 Book Your Appointment Today In Dublin, Ireland

-    Are you looking for a new clinic?
+Are you looking for a new private practice or healthcare provider?